 The band formed back in 1997 with Morgan Zocek and Tor Pentèn in a club in Stockholm.
-Not surprisingly, their main influences were the already back then old style Hard Rock and Metal from Deep Purple, Led Zeppelin, Black Sabbath (for sure…) and the likes.
-Now some 20 years later, with five major releases and a score of EPs under their belt, Sideburn are still going strong – Evil or Divine being their last in line.
+Not surprisingly, their main influences were already set back then.
+The old style Hard Rock and Metal from Deep Purple, Led Zeppelin, Black Sabbath (for sure…) and the likes.
+Now some 20 years later, with five major releases and a score of EPs under their belt, Sideburn are still going strong.
+Evil or Divine is their last in line.
 Now this here album newly features Dimitri Keiski on vocals.
 Only beneficial for the band on quality in my book for sure.

 Sideburn seem to be underrated at first, but then you find out that they’re pretty much invisible on social networks and the internet at large.
 So, to me this needs serious improvement.
 I know that maintaining social networks sometimes sucks, but – hey – this is the modern world.
 They definitely need to come out of their cubbyhole into the bright world.
 Hiding away won’t increase the audience.

 But you know what?
 I just love their old-school rock and metal.
 At first, Sideburn saddles us with this somewhat weird mix of Black Sabbath infused Doom and Heavy Metal straight from Iron Maiden.
 Throw some Sorcerer into the fray, like in The Shadow of the Inverted Cross and you about got the overall flavor of the tune these Swedes are presenting.